 Understand Addiction and Achieve Recovery

-Alcohol abuse and addiction has the potential to profoundly damage health, relationships and lives.
-It impacts people of all ages and has far reaching consequences.
-Despite this, addicted persons can recover with professional support.
-Whether you struggle with alcohol or you care for someone who does, the following materials can help you understand the disease and determine appropriate next steps.
+Alcohol use and addiction has the potential to profoundly damage relationships, and lives and can lead to health problems.
+Excessive alcohol use and substance use disorder impacts people of all ages and has far-reaching consequences.
+Despite this, those struggling with addiction can recover with professional support.
+Whether you struggle with alcohol or care for someone who does, the following materials can help you understand the disease and determine the appropriate next steps.
 Alcohol addiction is serious, but recovery is possible.

 Alcohol, like all drugs, is a chemical substance that brings about a change in a person's mental or physical state.
 In small doses, alcohol acts as a stimulant improving confidence, increasing extroversion and talkativeness, elevating blood pressure and heart rate, improving mood, etc. Alcohol in larger doses slows down neural activity and brain functioning, resulting in cognitive impairment, slurred speech, slowed reaction time, uneven or reduced motor skills, distorted perception and judgment, sleepiness, and more.

-Alcohol use disorder, what was once commonly known as alcoholism, occurs when an individual develops a physical dependence on alcohol and engages in compulsive alcohol-seeking behaviors.
-It is not known what causes alcohol use disorder, but it results in changes in the brain and body that can result in consistent cravings and eventually, withdrawal symptoms if alcohol is not consumed.
+Alcohol use disorder, what was once commonly known as alcoholism, occurs when an individual develops a physical dependence on drinking alcohol and engages in compulsive alcohol-seeking behaviors such as heavy drinking.
+It is not known what causes alcohol use disorder, but it results in changes in the brain and body that can result in consistent cravings, and eventually, withdrawal symptoms if alcohol is not consumed.

-Drinking too much alcohol, whether in a single sitting (binge drinking) or over time, can have negative effects on your physical and mental health, relationships, job prospects, and more.
-Long-term alcohol use is associated with an elevated risk of developing chronic diseases and other negative health outcomes that include high blood pressure, stroke, liver disease, heart disease, and various forms of cancer.
+Excessive drinking whether in a single sitting (binge drinking) or over time, can have negative effects on your physical and mental health, relationships, job prospects, and more.
+Long-term alcohol use is associated with an elevated risk of developing chronic diseases and other negative health conditions that include high blood pressure, stroke, liver disease, heart disease, and various forms of cancer.

 Blacking out is a period of memory loss due to excessive alcohol consumption in a short amount of time.
 During a blackout, a person can often still move around, talk, and otherwise seem fully conscious and aware of themselves and their surroundings, but they will remember nothing of the blackout later.
 Blacking out is most commonly associated with binge drinking.